alan-nascimento/web-assembly-demo/README.md

 # Introduction to WebAssembly

-WebAssembly introduction for the PayPal Web Conference 2023.
+Demo for the PayPal's Web Conference 2023.

 WebAssembly is a binary instruction format designed for safe and efficient execution in web browsers, allowing developers to run high-performance, low-level code in web applications, enabling near-native speed and access to many programming languages.